analogdevicesinc/MAX32630FTHR_Raw_One_Wire_Interface/README.md

 # MAX32630FTHR Raw 1-Wire Interface
-Firmware plus GUI for the MAX32630FTHR that exposes a raw 1-Wire interface so customers can use the system as tool to help read and decipher 1-Wire data sheet commands for the 1-Wire and iButton devices sold by Maxim.<br>
+Firmware plus GUI for the MAX32630FTHR that exposes a raw 1-Wire interface so customers can use the system as a tool to help read and decipher 1-Wire data sheet commands for the 1-Wire and iButton devices sold by Maxim.<br>

 <b>Required Components</b>:
 <ul>